-CLEANING THE TRIMS AND PAINTED METAL PARTS
+CLEANING THE DECADENCE FASCIA'S AND PAINTED METAL PARTS

-Dependent upon the trim option chosen for use with this fire, there is a variety of methods that can be chosen to clean the trim.
-If a Brass trim was supplied with this fire this is plated brass and this trim must only be cleaned using a clean damp cloth.
-Metal polishes must not be used on these trims.
-If a black trim was chosen, then these should only be cleaned using a clean, damp cloth also.
-The trim is best cleaned by removing it from the fire and placing it face up on a flat surface.
-The fender that was supplied with the fire is laquered to protect the finish and therefore must only be cleaned using a clean damp cloth.
+Metal polishes must not be used on these fascia's.
+These should only be cleaned using a clean, damp cloth.
+The Decadence fascia is best cleaned by removing it from the fire and placing it face up on a flat surface.

 Abrasive cleaners, chemical cleaning agents or any type of polish must never be used as damage to the finish may result.